srujanm/blackjack/README.md

 # blackjack
 This is a text-based single player blackjack game that runs on the command line.
-It was created as a python learning assignment and was developed and tested on python 3.6 installed on Windows 10.
+It was created as a python learning assignment.

+blackjack was developed and tested on python 3.6 installed on Windows 10.
 Python was installed via the corresponding Miniconda distribution but this package itself does not require anything outside in-built python packages.

 You can download the package by cloning this repository
 ```